THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Worthy Bonds are an excellent way to earn 5% on your savings.
 With zero fees and the ability to round up your purchases to save more money, you are missing out if you aren't saving with Worthy.
 And getting started is as simple as clicking on this link and downloading the Worthy App.

-Now that you know a little more about the company, let’s look in detail how Worthy Bonds work and how they are able to pay you 5% on your money.
+Now that you know a little more about the company, let’s look in detail at how Worthy bonds work and how they can pay you 5% on your savings.

-Here is an example as to how the process works:
+Here is an example of how the process works:

 #1.
 You invest $10 with Worthy and they pay you 5% interest.